Transform CAD Layers in ArcGIS Pro

 About the Author

 Esri product engineer since 1998.
-Early career as a cadastral, topographic, and engineering surveyor in Southern Africa and later, after immigrating in 1995, worked as a construction surveyor in Washington State.
+Early career as a cadastral, topographic, and engineering surveyor in Southern Africa and later, after immigrating in 1995, as a construction surveyor in Washington State.